 The transition to digital learning by K-12 schools and higher education has been particularly difficult for many rural and low-income communities due to lack of broadband connectivity at home.
 Tribal nations and remote rural communities continue facing barriers to planning and deploying communications services, including their remote settings, sparse population densities and limited access to middle mile and long-haul fiber connections.

-The federal government recognized these mounting needs as reflected in recent, precedent-setting broadband polices focused on new investment and regulatory reforms.
+The federal government recognized these mounting needs as reflected in recent, precedent-setting broadband policies focused on new investment and regulatory reforms.
 As the exponential increase in citizen, business and institutional broadband needs continues, the government should further prioritize, invest in and evolve regulations, enabling new broadband infrastructure, advanced technology solutions and support services to help close these gaps and better provide sufficient digital access to all.

 Broadband Reforms and Initiatives Across Federal Agencies